Ignose/FolgerCS/README.md

 - Have at least 10 ascensions <br/>
 - Know all of the following [cookbookbat](https://kol.coldfront.net/thekolwiki/index.php/Cookbookbat) recipes: [honey bun of Boris](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_honey_bun_of_Boris), [Pete's wiley whey bar](https://kol.coldfront.net/thekolwiki/index.php/Pete%27s_wiley_whey_bar), [Boris's bread](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Boris%27s_bread), [roasted vegetable of Jarlsberg](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_roasted_vegetable_of_J.), [Pete's rich ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Pete%27s_rich_ricotta), [plain calzone](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_plain_calzone) and [baked veggie ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_baked_veggie_ricotta). <br/>

-Run `instantsccs sim` to ensure you have all the necessary requirements before you ascend! <br/>
+Run `folgercs sim` to ensure you have all the necessary requirements before you ascend! <br/>

 ### Basic Run Plan

 See the run plan [here](https://github.com/Pantocyclus/InstantSCCS/blob/main/RUNPLAN.md), which also provides a summary of the resources/organs used in the most basic route.

+For the alternative no borrowed time runplan, several things have been modified.
+This run plan requires:

+- A preconfigured trainset before ascension with coal followed by mainstat.
+- At least 4 free kills.
+- A minimum of 2 legendary pizzas.

+For the Asdon Martin runplan, ensure that a borrowed time is available to use.

+For any non-Sauceror class, ensure that ALL CookBookBat foods are disabled before running.

+For any Muscle class, ensure that Prevent Scurvy and Sobriety has been permed.

+For any Moxie class, ensure either a balancer potion or olive is available to pull, as the script will not acquire one in run.

 ## FAQ